Enough is Enough. End this Epidemic at its Source.

 The Real Problem and its Source

 “To understand the real problem with guns in the USA just google ‘Argument turns deadly.’
 Angry people should not have a gun.
 Even normal people get angry.”
 (Andrew Wiles, 7.24.22).
 This was a reply to MomsDemand’s Watts, tweeting in disbelief that an Oregon father of 3 was shot dead when his windshield-wiper fluid landed on another car.
 Over that July 4th she tweeted that a Washington, D.C. landscaper and father of 2 was killed by a motorist angered by grass clippings blown onto his car.

 What changed—accessibility—followed the Court’s decision in D.C. v.
 Heller (2008).
 Heller guaranteed for the first time a right to have a gun for self-defense, striking D.C.’s ban on handguns—the deadliest firearm used in most shootings—boosting gun sales, shackling gun control and unleashing deregulation.
 After McDonald v.
 Chicago expanded Heller in 2010, tossing bans in Chicago and other cities, gun proliferation and deaths increased and then accelerated, creating an unmistakable inflection post-2008 and 2010 across virtually every metric (see graphs above and Gun Problem Becomes Epidemic).

 This epidemic cannot be explained by mental health, poverty, inequality, youth, Covid-19 or “crime.”
-While factors, all are found in other nations with a fraction of our gun violence.
+While factors, all are found in other nations with a fraction of our gun violence; indeed were present in this country prior to Heller.
 None account for the last 15-years’ surge in gun deaths and injuries.
 Or spike in school shootings depicted by the K-12 School Shooting Database (as of July 2023), generally flat for decades, from 1970 to 2010, whose inflection post-2008-2010 could not be more graphic: